toppers/hakoniwa-px4sim/drone_physics/README.md

 - All the functions are implemented in standard C++17.
 - No external libraries are used other than ones in the std:: namespace.
 - Implemented as functions, not classes.
 Meaning stateless.

+## Acknowledgement

+I thank Dr. Nonami for writing the detailed description of the math around the drone development !